Little Wittenham Wood

 Little Wittenham Wood has been designated as both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC), reflecting its international importance for wildlife.
 The nature reserve is particularly important for the great crested newt.
 This shy amphibian uses the many ponds on the nature reserve to breed but it spends the majority of time in the surrounding woodland.
 You will also see plenty of dragonflies and damselflies around the ponds and if you wander down to the bird hide by the Thames you might be lucky enough to spot kingfishers or otters.

 There is, of course, plenty of woodland wildlife to see as well!
-From spring bluebells to autumnal fungi; protected species such as the firecrest and red kite have been known to breed within the wood.
+From spring bluebells to autumnal fungi there is always something new to discover.
+Protected species such as the firecrest and red kite have also been known to breed within the wood.

 Earth Trust acquired Little Wittenham Wood in 1982 and it was always the intention that it would be managed for the benefit of both people and wildlife – a place for everyone to enjoy the countryside for free.